hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-26-english-note-grammar.md

 ## 主被动

+v-ing:
+- 情感
+- 后面接一个人
+- 介词 + ving

+plans on ving
+- The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference.

+on / uopn ving
+- Upon receiving the engineering award, Ms. Kwon made a point of thanking longtime mentors.

+by ving
+- South Regent Aviation is adopting measures to reduce fuel expenses by *lightening* cargo loads.
+- By *opening* offices in London, Paris, and Madrid, Sedgehill Ltd. has continued its growth markets overseas.

 19 Q117
 - Please review the projected sales figures in the spreadsheets that *are attached* to the e-mail.